Vakosik/Blur_invariants_for_color_images/README.md

 # Repository content
 The repository now comprises code for two journal articles.
 The first has already been published in Pattern Recognition https://doi.org/10.1016/j.patcog.2025.112358.
-The second paper has been submitted to IEEE Transactions on Image Processing.
+The second paper has been submitted to Image and Vision Computing.

 The PR article introduces blur invariants to color (in general multispectral) images.
 Its novelty are the so-called cross-channel blur invariants that employ linkage between channels.